christian-vorhemus/azure-percept-py/README.md

 - Run `sudo pip3 install .`
 - To uninstall run `sudo pip3 uninstall azure-percept`

-Note that the package brings pre-built libraries that will only run on an aarch64 architecture!
+Note that the package includes pre-built libraries that will only run on an aarch64 architecture!

 ## Azure Ear sample
 The following sample authenticates the Azure Ear sensor, records audio for 5 seconds and saves the result locally as a WAV file.
 Create a new file `earsample.py` with the following content